nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p56 -->
 Jesus didn’t just teach His disciples- He demonstrated how to live out the truths He proclaimed.
 Jesus showed what it means to love, serve, and minister in practical ways.
-Some examples from the gospels are Jesus washing the disciples’ feet as an act of humility and service (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="13" data-verses="12-15" data-lang="en" data-version="NKJV">John 13:12-15</span>), healing the sick, and feeding the hungry.
+Some examples from the gospels are Jesus washing the disciples’ feet as an act of humility and service (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="13" data-verses="12-15" data-lang="en" data-version="NKJV">John 13:12-15</span>), healing the sick, and feeding the hungry.
 Through His actions, He modeled compassion, faith, and boldness, leaving a clear example for His followers to imitate.

 <!-- p57 -->